ahmadrafidev/worxshop/README.md

 ## Tools Included

-- **Contrast Checker**: Ensure your text and background colors meet accessibility standards.
+- **Lumen: Fast, accessible color checks for designers and developers**: Ensure your text and background colors meet accessibility standards.
+[Lumen's Website](https://luumen.vercel.app/)
+- **Atlas: Quick and actionable fixes for web accessibility**: A quick solution to resolve your website accessibility issue.
+[Atlas Website](https://atlassy.vercel.app/)

+---
 The Worxshop is more than just a collection of tools; it's a creative companion designed to simplify and enhance your design workflow.

 Stay tuned for new tools and updates!